Edward III of England: Chivalry and national identity

-Central to Edward III's policy was reliance on the higher nobility for purposes of war and administration.
-While his father had regularly been in conflict with a great portion of his peerage, EdwardIII successfully created a spirit of camaraderie between himself and his greatest subjects.
-Both EdwardI and EdwardII had been limited in their policy towards the nobility, allowing the creation of few new peerages during the sixty years preceding EdwardIII's reign.
-EdwardIII reversed this trend when, in 1337, as a preparation for the imminent war, he created six new earls on the same day.
+Furthermore, Edward bolstered the sense of community within this group by the creation of a new order of chivalry.
+In January 1344 a great feast was held in Windsor Castle to which large numbers were invited; not just the lords but the City of London also sent a contingent.
+The first night saw a feast at which all the attending ladies, with only two knights among them, dined, while the other men ate in their tents.
+This was followed by jousting over the next three days, where Edward – "not because of his kingly rank but because of his great exertions", Adam Murimuth claims in his chronicle – was deemed champion.
+This was followed by the King's announcement of the founding of the Round Table of King Arthur, to which "certain lords" took an oath.
+The first meeting of the new chapter was arranged for the following Whitsun.
+Nothing, however, was to come of the project; as Murimuth comments, "this work was later stopped for various reasons".

-At the same time, Edward expanded the ranks of the peerage upwards, by introducing the new title of duke for close relatives of the king.
-Furthermore, he bolstered the sense of community within this group by the creation of the Order of the Garter, probably in 1348.
-A plan from 1344 to revive the Round Table of King Arthur never came to fruition, but the new order carried connotations from this legend by the circular shape of the garter.
+Instead, around four years later, Edward founded the Order of the Garter, probably in 1348.
+The new order carried connotations from the legend by the circular shape of the garter.
 Edward's wartime experiences during the Crécy campaign (1346–7) seem to have been a determining factor in his abandonment of the Round Table project.
 It has been argued that the total warfare tactics employed by the English at Crécy in 1346 were contrary to Arthurian ideals and made Arthur a problematic paradigm for Edward, especially at the time of the institution of the Garter.
-There are no formal references to King Arthur and the Round Table in the surviving early fifteenth-century copies of the Statutes of the Garter, but the Garter Feast of 1358 did involve a round table game.
-Thus there was some overlap between the projected Round Table fellowship and the actualized Order of the Garter.
-Polydore Vergil tells of how the young Joan of Kent—allegedly the king's favourite at the time—accidentally dropped her garter at a ball at Calais.
-King Edward responded to the ensuing ridicule of the crowd by tying the garter around his own knee with the words honi soit qui mal y pense (shame on him who thinks ill of it).
+There are no formal references to King Arthur and the Round Table in the surviving early fifteenth century copies of the Statutes of the Garter, but the Garter Feast of 1358 did involve a round table game.
+Thus, there was some overlap between the projected Round Table fellowship and the actualized Order of the Garter.
+Polydore Vergil tells of how the young Joan of Kent – allegedly the King's favourite at the time – accidentally dropped her garter at a ball at Calais.
+Edward responded to the ensuing ridicule of the crowd by tying the garter around his own knee with the words honi soit qui mal y pense (shame on him who thinks ill of it).